OWASP/owasp-mastg/Document/0x05-Testing-Processes-and-Techniques.md

 **3. To assess resiliency against reverse engineering.**  Apps that implement the software protection measures listed in MASVS-R should be resilient against reverse engineering to a certain degree.
 In this case, testing the reverse engineering defenses ("resiliency assessment") is part of the overall security test.
 In the resiliency assessment, the tester assumes the role of the reverse engineer and attempts to bypass the defenses.

 In this guide, we'll cover basic tampering techniques such as patching and hooking, as well as common tools and processes for reverse engineering (and comprehending) mobile apps without access to the original source code.
 Reverse engineering is an immensely complex topic however - covering every possible aspect would easily fill several books.
 Links and pointers to useful resources are included in the "references" section at the end of each chapter.
-The best way to learn is hands-on experience: Be sure to have a go to the mobile crackmes available in the OWASP MSTG GitHub repository.

 ### Before You Start